tagohd/mono/Concepts/Magic/Spells/Destroy Legendary Artifact.md

 - Materials: A [[Legendary Artifacts|Legendary Artifact]], aluminum powder, iron(III) oxide, magnesium (for ease of ignition).
 All are consumed by the spell.
 - Duration: Instantaneous.

+Allows the user to permanently destroy any Legendary Artifact.

+>[!warning]
+>[[Institute for the Magical Arts & Sciences|IMAS]] strongly encourages its members to refrain from destroying any Legendary Artifacts.
+Instead, please between them to your local IMAS hall so they can be studied.

+# Meta

 >[!note]
 >"Realistically", this would probably more like a combination of several spells than one single spell.
 But I don't want to figure out which ones right now, so the actual spell is just "Legendary Artifact + Thermite" for now.
 (You can try this spell at home with your own Legendary Artifacts!)

-Allows the user to permanently destroy any Legendary Artifact.

-**WARNING:** [[Institute for the Magical Arts & Sciences|IMAS]] strongly encourages its members to refrain from destroying any Legendary Artifacts.
-Instead, please between them to your local IMAS hall so they can be studied.

 >[!idea]
 >Maybe [[CURSED AL]] is using IMAS to collect the Artifacts for him.